KingIsulgard/Cocos2D-CCMask-class/README.md

 You just have to define an object and a mask.
 And that's it!

-Insert this class into your project and use as the example below:
+Insert the CCMask class into your project and use the class just as the example below:

 // Ask director the the window size
 CGSize size = [[CCDirector sharedDirector] winSize];